 "The pattern of excess mortality among people who live alone showed up here as well.
-Among the other risk factors for recurrence were the severity of the original event, along with diabetes or coronary artery disease.
-Physical inactivity increased the risk of cardiac infarction after stroke", says Dr. Redfors.
+Among the other risk factors for recurrence was the severity of the original event, along with diabetes or coronary artery disease.
+Physical inactivity increased the risk of cardiac infarction after stroke", says Dr Redfors.

-In the research it was also found that a large majority of stroke victims still had problems with memory, focus and cognitive function at a 7-year follow up.
+In the research it was also found that a vast majority of stroke victims still had problems with memory, focus and cognitive function at a 7-year follow up.